lnd-routing/lnd-routing/README.md

 Automatic refunds for failed channel openings are issued via keysend to the specified node.

-*Please check your data carefully, refunds are only automatically issued for failed channel openings, not invalid inputs.*
+*Please check your data carefully, refunds are only automatically issued for failed channel openings, not invalid inputs.
+We highly suggest using `request_channel.py`.*

 Our node will attempt to look up and connect to yours, but for best results, connect to us as a peer prior to requesting a channel.